sam-the-programmer/tf-gpt/README.md

 # TF-GPT
 A TensorFlow implementation of GPT.
-It implements a stack of decoder blocks for autoregressive text generation, allowing you to make your own foundation models and (smaller) LLMs.
+It implements a stack of decoder blocks for autoregressive text generation, allowing you to train your own foundation models and (smaller) LLMs.

 ## Usage